 4. Rewrite key page copy to lead with specific, verifiable claims

-A Princeton GEO (Generative Engine Optimisation) study found that content containing citations, statistics, and specific quotes earns approximately 40% more AI visibility than equivalent content making the same claims without evidence.4 This week, look at your homepage and one or two of your most important service pages, and replace vague marketing adjectives with specific, checkable facts.
+A Princeton GEO (Generative Engine Optimization) study found that content containing citations, statistics, and specific quotes earns approximately 40% more AI visibility than equivalent content making the same claims without evidence.4 This week, look at your homepage and one or two of your most important service pages, and replace vague marketing adjectives with specific, checkable facts.
 Not "award-winning service in a welcoming environment" but "Certified Master Technician, serving [neighborhood] since [year], 340 verified Google reviews at 4.6 stars."
 The specificity is what an AI system extracting facts about your business can actually use — a general claim of quality gives it nothing to cite.

 "A vague claim gives an AI system nothing to extract.
 A specific one gives it something to cite."